Azure/azure-iot-sdk-python/azure-iot-device/samples/async-edge-scenarios/README.md

 This directory contains samples showing how to use the various features of Azure IoT Hub Device SDK with Azure IoT Edge.

+**Please note** that IoT Edge solutions are scoped to Linux containers and devices, documented [here](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-python-module#solution-scope).
+Please see [this blog post](https://techcommunity.microsoft.com/t5/internet-of-things/linux-modules-with-azure-iot-edge-on-windows-10-iot-enterprise/ba-p/1407066) to learn more about using Linux containers for IoT Edge on Windows devices.

 **These samples are written to run in Python 3.7+**, but can be made to work with Python 3.5 and 3.6 with a slight modification as noted in each sample:

 ```python